The Best Sunrise Alarm Clocks in 2026

 Sunrise alarms wake you with gradually brightening light instead of a jarring sound.
 Here are the ones customers consistently rate highest on Amazon and Walmart — and who each one is actually for.

-If you hate how your phone alarm rips you out of sleep, a sunrise alarm clock is the single most frequently recommended swap in aggregated buyer reviews.
+If you hate how your phone alarm rips you out of sleep, a sunrise alarm clock is the single most frequently recommended swap in verified buyer reviews.
 Instead of a sudden sound, the clock gradually brightens over 20–40 minutes — mimicking natural sunrise — so your cortisol rises on its own and you're closer to being awake when the actual alarm sound kicks in.

 This guide covers the four sunrise alarms that consistently lead Amazon and Walmart review patterns, from premium app-connected picks to budget-friendly basics.